Let's look at the key reasons that are pushing eBay Inc. (EBAY) to new highs

 Technical Analysis of eBay Inc. (EBAY)

-Looking closely at eBay Inc. (NASDAQ: EBAY), its last 5-days average volume was 9.7 million, which is a jump from its year-to-date volume of 7.29 million.
-As of the previous 9 days, the stock’s Stochastic %D was 96.39%.
-Additionally, its Average True Range was 2.04.
+Looking closely at eBay Inc. (NASDAQ: EBAY), its last 5-days average volume was 5.81 million, which is a drop from its year-to-date volume of 7.22 million.
+As of the previous 9 days, the stock’s Stochastic %D was 66.48%.
+Additionally, its Average True Range was 1.95.

-During the past 100 days, eBay Inc.’s (EBAY) raw stochastic average was set at 22.26%, which indicates a significant decrease from 89.53% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 45.58% in the past 14 days, which was higher than the 40.35% volatility it showed in the past 100 days.
+During the past 100 days, eBay Inc.’s (EBAY) raw stochastic average was set at 19.26%, which indicates a significant decrease from 70.27% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 39.63% in the past 14 days, which was lower than the 40.60% volatility it showed in the past 100 days.

 eBay Inc. (NASDAQ: EBAY) Key Stats